-Music therapy provides people, even former musicians, time to rekindle their passion for play that took a back seat to drug abuse or alcohol addiction.
 Art therapy is more than an emotional outlet; it’s a manifestation of a person’s inner being.
 There’s beauty in that, and often inspires a person to delve further into their artistry, while helping others step outside of the fear of judgment to begin exploring art therapy for themselves.

-Why Addiction Treatment Includes Art
+Why Addiction Treatment Should Include Art